Mihilih/Mihilih/README.md

 ### 💼 Projects

 - **[Ithaca Transit](https://github.com/IthacaTransit):** Android app for public transportation with ~2000 users in Ithaca.
-Working on features like favorites and recents using Kotlin and Jetpack Compose.
+Working on features such as favorites and recents using Kotlin and Jetpack Compose.
 - **[Latte Link](https://github.com/nchu05/Latte-Link):** Award-winning app at Cornell AppDev Hack Challenge for Best UI.
 Developed frontend features with Kotlin and handled backend integration.
 - **[ExpenseEase](https://github.com/Mihilih/ExpenseEaseFrontEnd):** Full-stack expense tracking app using Flask, SQLAlchemy, Docker, and Google Cloud.
 Designed robust backend architecture and implemented frontend UI with Kotlin.